As a top Reformed seminary, Western prepares students for the challenges of ministry in the real world.

 MN507 Models of the Lord’s Supper

-The Lord's Supper is layered with biblical-theological meaning, as its celebration rehearses for us the scope of salvation history, creation to re-creation.
+The Lord’s Supper is layered with biblical-theological meaning, as its celebration rehearses for us the scope of salvation history, creation to re-creation.
 While spoken with different accents, these biblical-theological themes are common to every Christian tradition.
 By engaging several of these themes expressed pastorally by a voice from the Roman Catholic tradition, we will explore together the richness of these themes in the Reformed tradition.
-Ultimately, we will set our hearts and minds on renewing congregational perception and celebration of the sacrament.
 1.5 cr

 MN512 Living Water